TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Select/Index.rst

 This example shows how wizards can be added to a selector box.
 The three typical wizards for a selector box is edit, add and list items.
-This enables the user to create new items in the look up table while being right at the selector box where he want to select them:
+This enables the user to create new items in the look up table while being right at the selector box where he wants to select them:

 The configuration is rather long and looks like this (notice, that wizards are not exclusively available for selector boxes!)::